myahyashk/nova-api-foundations/README.md

 ## Status

-🚧 Currently under development as part of the DecodeLabs Internship Program.
+✅ Successfully completed as part of DecodeLabs Internship Project 2 – REST API Development using Node.js and Express.

 ## Author